Three Comrades

 Plot

-On the last day of World War I, November 11, 1918, three German fighter pilots - Erich Lohkamp, Otto Koster, and Gottfried Lenz - are having a final drink with their compatriots.
-They toast each other, expressing fatalistic attitudes about the future.
-With their only hope being in their friendship, the three comrades open a taxi and auto repair business and are barely able to eke out a living.
+On the last day of World War I, German fighter pilots Erich Lohkamp, Otto Koster and Gottfried Lenz express fatalistic attitudes about the future.
+They later open an auto-repair business but are barely able to earn a living.

 Awards